davidgarzon/davidgarzon/README.md

 - In customer-facing AI, 95% is a failing grade.
 Below ~98% you route to a human.
 - We hit 75-78% *because* we never removed the people.

+This was not the first time.
+In 2020 I built an ML-based chatbot for a wedding marketplace when COVID collapsed lead volume by over 90%.
+It qualified couples and matched them to vendors, and it recovered 70% of the lost leads.
+Same principle, five years earlier: the model handles the volume, a human owns the edge cases.

 ---

 ## Selected Work